 - Act in a mature and responsible way, appropriate for the role.

-PRTA has several groups related with administration, commonly refered as "red-tag" groups, like both our PRBF2 admin teams, our Forum Moderation team, our VFX team, our coding team, and more!
-They can all be applied for in the "Join us" Section of our forums.
+PRTA has several groups related with administration, commonly referred as "red-tag" groups, like both our PRBF2 admin teams, our Forum Moderation team, our media team, our coding team, and more!
 Here's a quick summary of some of them:

-- Server Administrators - Probably the most common and numerous groups, they take care of our game servers.
-Their responsibilities include maintaining the quality of the gameplay on our servers, making sure their rules are up-to-date and voting on wether new admins are accepted or not.
+- Server Administrators - Probably the biggest group, they take care of our game servers.
+Their responsibilities include maintaining the quality of the gameplay on our servers, making sure their rules are up-to-date, preventing cheaters/trolls from playing on our servers and ensuring the player-base is happy.

 - Forum Moderators - This team makes sure our forums are spam free, arguments are as fact-based as they can be and no nasty stuff is posted.
 They'll make you think twice before misbehaving around here.